 The email you must have been waiting eagerly for some time now.
 The desperation while waiting can get unbearable sometimes, but trust me, if you’ve put everything appropriately in your NHS jobs application, it won’t be long before you’ll get that email calling you for an interview.

-If you have already managed everything and looking for how to prepare for the interview, have a look here, The Interview : Part 2 of 3 to understand the general question structures and answers to them.
+If you have already managed everything and looking for how to prepare for the interview, have a look here, The NHS Job Interview : Questions & Answers to understand the general question structures and answers to them.

 Most of the employers (trusts) use a platform called Trac Jobs to maintain communication with their future employees and setup interview and all other following processes.
 In addition to the NHS Jobs Profile, you can open an account here at Trac Jobs, with the same email address.
 That will make all the jobs you applied in the NHS Jobs that are connected to trac available to claim.

 The email that will be sent to you to come for an interview will have a Trac Jobs link which will directly take you to book an interview.
 After booking you will also be sent a interview confirmation email stating the place where your interview will take place.

 So what happens when I get a phone call?

 Yes, some HRs will call you first and tell you that you’ve been shortlisted for an interview and ask you if you would be able to go for an interview.
 After you agree, they will process your official Trac Jobs/email invitation.
 Remember, just a call means nothing until you have an official email/invitation.

 You won’t have an option to choose either time or date online for your interview.
 If the date is inconvenient for you, contact the HR first, then confirm the interview.
 Who you need to contact should be given in the job advert.
 Usually the advert also states if the interview must be done face to face, or when they call you in for an interview they will tell you.

 So should I go for a Skype interview or face to face?